fast-af/developer-portal-starter/developer-portal/for-developers/custom-integration/pre-setup/sign-up-as-a-seller.md

 keywords: Fast Custom Integration Onboard as a Seller
 ---

-# Pre Setup Step 2: Onboard as a Seller with Salesforce Commerce Cloud
+# Pre Setup Step 2: Onboard as a Seller

 <embed src="/reusables/for-developers/_platform_all_sign_up_as_a_seller.md" />